ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 go tool cover -html=integration.coverage.out -o=integration.coverage.html
 ```

-This workload script will both set up our testing environment and execute the
+This script will both set up our testing environment and execute the workload
-workload tests.
-To make sure that our script will run at the end of this
+tests.
+To make sure that our script will run at the end of this section, run the
-section, run the following command:
+following command:

 ```bash
 chmod +x ./scripts/tests.integration.sh